Gasimov brothers

-Gasimov brothers were the co-owners of the "Gasimov Brothers and Co" construction company, which carried out the construction of the most of the buildings in Baku in the late 19th - early 20th centuries.
+Gasimov brothers were the co-owners of the "Gasimov Brothers and Co" construction company, which carried out the construction of most of the buildings in Baku in the late 19th - early 20th centuries.
 The brothers built such monumental buildings as Ismailia, the Saadat Palace, the New Europe Hotel, and the Mitrofanov Palace.
-According to Fuad Akhundov, Kasumovs, who built most of the houses of Musa Nagiyev in Baku, carried out the construction work of all buildings raised at that time on the current streets of Istiglalliyyat, and 28 May.
-In addition, the brothers were involved in charity activity too.
+According to Fuad Akhundov, Gasimovs, who built most of the houses of Musa Naghiyev in Baku, carried out the construction work of all buildings raised at that time on the current streets of Istiglalliyyat, and 28 May.
+In addition, the brothers were involved in charity activity.